This product is no longer in stock

 This is a ready-to-go camping rental package for one backpacker headed out to the backcountry.
-If you have access to some gear already and don't need everything below, then you should rent from our site a la carte - browse all of our gear by rental category from the menu options at the top of this web page.
+If you have access to some gear already and don't need everything below, then you may want rent from our site a la carte - browse all of our gear by rental category from the menu options at the top of this web page.
 You should also order item-by-item if you wish to fine tune the makeup of your gear, as a preset package does only represent what a "lot of people" could use, but maybe not you.
 It may be easier to work with a package approach, however, as all you have to do is do a little shopping for food, some incidentals and you're ready to head out for a great wilderness adventure.
 But like tonight's special at your favorite restaurant, "no substitutions please" (other than the sleeping bags - see below).

-This rental package has most of the pieces needed for a comfortable camping experience for a solo or self-sustained backpacker in a group: shelter, sleeping gear, cooking gear, hydration system, lighting, and pack and poles to carry it all.
+This rental package has most of the pieces needed for a comfortable backpacking experience for a solo or self-sustained trekker in a group: shelter, sleeping gear, cooking gear, hydration system, lighting, and pack and poles to carry it all.
 The entire set below should weigh in at less than 15 pounds.

 Here's what's in the box(es) we ship to you:

 Shelter / Tent: 1-person lightweight backpacking design tent, typically from Big Sky International or comparable innovative brand.
 It will be one normally on-hand from our one-man tent rental options.
 Add rain gear and clothing options appropriate to the expected weather.

 Cooking gear: A canister-style stove and a super light titanium kettle for suitable for boiling water for freeze-dried meals, soups and coffee.
 See these specifics under our cooking gear rental category.
 We have food options on our site you can add to your cart, but you'll need to pick up fuel locally.